 |Kellys 1907||Kellys 1911||Kellys 1915|

 Woodford had a school of some sort in the 18th century as a schoolmaster, John Webb appears in the registers from 1770 until his death in 1802, aged 66.
-In 1089, Ann Beach, schoolmistress was buried, aged 69.
+A dame school was run by Mrs. William Dear in 1793 at Pound Cottage.
+In 1809, Ann Beach, schoolmistress was buried, aged 69.
 The first recorded school was established in 1819 for 46 pupils.
 The old schoolroom in Church Lane was built in 1837 for £107 and by 1859 had 40 girls and 20 boys.
 In 1833, it became a National School.
 After the 1870 Education Act, the present school was built by Mr Giles Loder, a single classroom for 80 children and a school-house, costing £800.
 The original schoolroom was bought by the Friendly Society as a Club Room for £50.
 Since then as an Aided School, it has been considerably enlarged and is now the only school in the valley for children 11 and under.
 In 1876 the average attendance was 48, in 1906 it was 54, and in 1937 it was 48.
 In 1939 the school took in 22 evacuees, bringing the numbers to 64.
 In 1951, children over 13 years of age were transferred to Durnford, and in 1958, children over 11 were transferred to Amesbury County Secondary Modern School or to Grammar School.
 A Milk Scheme was started in March 1935, and a School Meals Service in 1945.
 A kitchen was provided in the 1966 alterations, and meals were prepared at the school.
 In 1966, extensive alterations took place, and the school was enlarged once more, this time to make three classrooms and to install proper water sanitation which was long overdue.
 Fortunately these alterations were carried out without losing too much of the character of the original building.
 The school playing field was the gift of the Hon.
 L. Greville to commemorate the coronation of George VI.
 Head Teachers since 1873: 1873 Laura Charlotte Annetts, 1878 Ellen Eliza Ellis, 1880 Amelia Brockway, 1884 Matilda Elizabeth Rattue, 1887 Emma E. Grasse, 1923 Joseph Gray, 1958 E. Champion (temporary head), 1958 Reginald Sheppard.

 Emigration and Migration